GramAddict/docs/configuration.md

         actions, 300 by default

   --total-follows-limit 50
-        limit on total amount of likes during the session across all actions, 50 by default
+        limit on total amount of follows during the session across all actions, 50 by default

   --total-watches-limit 50
-        limit on total amount of likes during the session across all actions, 50 by default
+        limit on total amount of watches during the session across all actions, 50 by default

   --total-successful-interactions-limit 100
-        limit on total amount of likes during the session across all actions, 100 by default
+        when you open a profile and perform an action such as a like, follow, comment, PM or watch a story, this counts as a successful action

   --total-interactions-limit 1000
-        limit on total amount of likes during the session across all actions, 1000 by default
+        every time you open a profile, it counts as an interaction, even if you don't interact, 1000 by default
 ```

 So if you wanted to interact with multiple bloggers, multiple hashtags, unfollow followers, and generate a report after - you can do a command similar to below: